 - Submit an application (APPLY ONLINE) and pay the non-refundable $40.00 application fee (in US dollars only).
 UWG cannot process your application until we receive your $40.00 non-refundable application fee.
 You can submit your payment by check or money order in the amount of $40.00 made payable to the University of West Georgia.

 - Submit one official transcript from each college or university you have attended.
 Foreign Credential Evaluation for all course work (secondary and/or college/university) obtained outside of the United States by an independent credential evaluation service is required.
-Please see the list of approved, academic credential evaluators at www.naces.org.
+Please see the list of approved academic credential evaluators at http://www.naces.org.
 The evaluation must be a course by course evaluation with an overall grade point average.
-Upon receipt of the completed application, additional information will be sent to you.
-Although you may use any credential evaluation agency you choose (must be accredited by the National Association of Credential Evaluators [NACES]), UWG recommends World Education Services, Inc. (WES) for this evaluation.
-You may contact WES at www.wes.org.
+Students applying to the College of Education must have their evaluation completed by Josef Silny & Associates, Inc. International Education Consultants or Educational Credential Evaluators, Inc. Information for these two organizations can be found at http://naces.org/members.html.
+Failing to have an evaluation from one of these two agencies will result in the applicant being denied admission to the College of Education.

 - Testing - The official School Code for University of West Georgia Institution Code is 5900

 - Submit (using University of West Georgia Institution Code: 5900) an official Graduate Record Examination (GRE) score for the masters (MA, MS, MEd, MPA) degree programs and the doctoral programs (Doctor of Philosophy in Psychology: Consciousness and Society and Ed.D.
 Program in School Improvement).
 Prepare yourself to take the GRE Revised General Test, which was launched August, 2011, by clicking here.

 - Submit (using University of West Georgia Institution Code: 5900) an official Graduate Management Admission Test (GMAT) score for the MBA and MPACC degree programs.